 The NOW Excel function is updated whenever the worksheet is calculated.
 For example, if you enter either of the preceding formulas into a worksheet, the formula of NOW Function in Excel displays the current date-time.
 When you open the workbook tomorrow, though, =now() will display the current date-time for that a day and a particular time.
 If we save the workbook containing NOW function excel and open it after 5 days, =now() excel will automatically show the current date of that day and the time at that particular instant of time without any change to the formula.

 NOW formula in Excel displays the current time as a time serial number (or a serial number without an associated date):

-If we want the static time in Excel, since the NOW in excel and dynamically changes the date time value whenever worksheet is refreshed; we can use the shortcut ctrl+Shift+ : to enter the current time.
+If we want the static time in Excel, since the NOW in excel and dynamically changes the date-time value whenever the worksheet is refreshed, we can use the shortcut ctrl+Shift+ : to enter the current time.